 - Travel budget*

-*These items should be single-spaced and not exceed three pages in length.
+*These items should be single-spaced and, in aggregate, not exceed three pages in length.
 Students should submit the full document as one PDF to their academic programs.

 Students will be expected to submit a short written report of their research travel activities and overall progress the semester immediately following completion of the grant period.

 Requirements for Faculty

 - One letter of recommendation, of no more than two pages in length, from student's thesis adviser

 - Second letter of recommendation, of no more than one page in length, from another faculty member familiar with the student's work

 - Nominee must be enrolled in a doctoral degree program on the Main Campus or Medical Center